The creative problem solving process – from dream to reality

 Methods of Creativity depend on context

-Before I continue, be aware that every company and country has its own unique culture and dynamic.
+Before I continue, be aware that every company and country has its own unique culture and dynamic which impact on how problems are approached and solved.

 In Finland, for example, long silences are common to reflect on questions before a response.
 In other contexts, a faster moving flow may be the norm.